GlamGeoVis/geovis-stack/README.md

-# sim-city-stack
+# GeoVis-stack
-Full Sim-City Stack using docker files and docker-compose.
+Full tool stack for Geo-Visualization (based on [Sim-City Stack](https://github.com/indodutch/sim-city-stack)) using docker files and docker-compose.

-The goal of this stack is to set up a development infrastructure of the sim-city stack it is not meant for production deployment!
+The goal of this stack is to set up a demo infrastructure of the sim-city stack, using  it is not meant for production deployment!

-The full documentation is available at http://sim-city-stack.readthedocs.io/

 First, install docker and docker-compose.

-Check out the [sim-city-cs](https://github.com/indodutch/sim-city-cs) repository in the same directory as this repo.
-Put your simulation scripts in the simcity-slurm/simulations/ directory with their respective .json description in the simcity-webservice/simulations/ directory.
-Check the documentation for more information on adding simulations to the system.
+Put your simulation scripts in the `simcity-slurm/simulations/` directory with their respective `.json` description in the `simcity-webservice/simulations/` directory.
+Resource description should be on the `simcity-webservice/resources/` directory.
+Check the [documentation](http://sim-city-stack.readthedocs.io/en/latest/NewSimulation.html) for more information on adding simulations to the system.

 Then, run a test infrastructure with
 ```
-docker-compose -f docker-compose-demo.yml up --build
+docker-compose up --build
 ```
 The sim-city frontend is now available on http://localhost:8008/.

 Commonsense is running on localhost:3003.
 The sim-city-webservice is now available on localhost/explore/ There is a CouchDB database running for tasks jobs on on localhost/couchdb/ A webdav server is running on localhost/webdav/